Skip to main content

 Account Activation & Password Reset Emails:

-The most efficient way of getting all your parents to activate their online parent account is to send them all an activation email.
+The most efficient way to get all your parents to activate their online parent accounts is to send them an activation email.
 This tool allows you to send the activation email to Active, Inactive, Prospect, or all accounts simultaneously.
 They will each receive a link specific to them.
-Then they will then click to create and verify a password.
+Then they will click to create and verify a password.
 Once they hit submit, their account is then activated.

 You may also send an Account Activation Email to an individual account from their Account Info page.
 This is useful when someone signs up after you’ve sent out the mass email.